JapArt/controlhubfib/README.md

 I namespaced the routes in /api and /v1 for versioning.
 In case we need to update the API in the future.

+I took the time to deploy it on heroku.
+You can try it live here: [Super blazing fast Fibonacci API](https://juancontrolhub.herokuapp.com)

 It was a fun project, honestly, I didn't remember many things but a quick search pointed me in the right direction.

 Please don’t hesitate to reach out if you have additional questions for me!
 I look forward to having another conversation with you soon.